mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 Using the Integration Framework
 ===============================

-Registering the Integration for Authentication
+Registering the Integration for authentication
 _______________________________________________

-If the integration requires authentication with the third party service
+If the Integration requires authentication with the third party service:

 1. :ref:`Register the integration<Registering the Integration for Authentication>` as an integration that requires configuration options.
 2. Create a custom Symfony form type for the required credentials and return it as part of the :ref:`config interface<ConfigFormAuthInterface>`.
 3. Create a custom service that builds and configures the Guzzle client required to authenticate and communicate with the third party service.
 Use an [existing supported factory or create a new one](#authentication-providers).

-Registering the Integration for Configuration
+Registering the Integration for configuration
 _____________________________________________

-If the integration has extra configuration settings for features unique to it
+If the Integration has extra configuration settings for features unique to it:

-1. :ref:`Register the integration<Registering the Integration for Configuration>` as an integration that requires configuration options.
+1. :ref:`Register the integration<Registering the Integration for Configuration>` as an Integration that requires configuration options.
 2. Create a custom Symfony form type for the features and return it as part of the :ref:`config form feature setting interface<ConfigFormFeatureSettingsInterface>`.

 The sync engine
 ________________

-If the integration syncs with Mautic's contacts and/or companies
+If the integration syncs with Mautic's Contacts and/or Companies:

 1. Read about :doc:`the sync engine<sync>`.

 Registering the Integration as a Builder
 ________________________________________

-If the integration includes a builder integration (email or landing page)
+If the Integration includes a Builder (Email or Landing Page):

 1. :ref:`Register the integration<Registering the Integration as a Builder>` as an integration that provides a custom builder.
-2. Configure what featured builders the integration supports (Mautic currently supports "email" and "page" builders).
+2. Configure what featured builders the integration supports (Mautic currently supports 'Email' and 'Page' builders).

 Basics
 ======

-Each integration provides its unique name as registered with Mautic, icon, and display name.
-When an integration is registered, the integration helper classes will manage the ``\Mautic\PluginBundle\Entity\Integration`` object through ``\Mautic\IntegrationsBundle\Integration\Interfaces\IntegrationInterface``.
-It handles decryption and encryption of the integration's API keys so the implementing code never has to.
+Each Integration provides its unique name as registered with Mautic, an icon, and a display name.
+When an Integration is registered, the Integration helper classes will manage the ``\Mautic\PluginBundle\Entity\Integration`` object through ``\Mautic\IntegrationsBundle\Integration\Interfaces\IntegrationInterface``.
+It handles decryption and encryption of the Integration's API keys so the implementing code never has to.

-Registering the Integration
+Registering the integration
 ___________________________
-All integrations whether it uses the config, auth or sync interfaces must have a class that registers itself with Mautic.
-The integration will be listed no the ``/s/plugins`` page.
+All Integrations whether using the config, auth or sync interfaces must have a class that registers itself with Mautic.
+The Integration will be listed on the ``/s/plugins`` page.

-In the plugin's ``Config/config.php``, register the integration using the tag ``mautic.basic_integration``.
+In the Plugin's ``Config/config.php``, register the Integration using the tag ``mautic.basic_integration``.

 .. code-block:: php